ASurtaev/SummerSberPractice/README.md

 Summer practice in SberTech

-Photo library app with microservise aarchitecture
+Photo library app with microservise architecture
 Our servise is Content Management and metadata

 Python + MongoDB